jakehilborn/debbit/docs/index.md

 # Optional.
 If debbit is unable to complete a purchase after 5 tries
 # you'll be notified via an email from debbit.failure@debbit.com
 notify_failure: your.email@website.com

+# Automatically email merchant automation failure reports to the developer to
+# be investigated and fixed.
+Default is no, please set it to yes to help
+# improve debbit.
+send_failures_to_developer: no

 # You can put any name for the debit card here.
 example_card_description: